-- Do the analysis in real terms
+- Analyze in real terms

 For example, if the Indian 10-year government rupee bond rate is 7% and it’s rated at baa2, which has a default spread of 2.64%.
 The risk-free rate in rupees (INR) would be:

 Currencies are just a unit of measurement.
 A company has the same intrinsic value regardless of what currency the financials are stated in.
-Calculate the discount rate and then convert to another currency by using purchasing power parity based on expected inflation.
+Calculate the discount rate and then convert it to another currency using purchasing power parity based on expected inflation.
 This will ensure that inflation in the growth rate stays consistent with inflation built into the discount rate:

 As discussed above, there’s only one real risk-free rate.
 The only difference between risk-free rates between currencies is due to inflation.
 We can determine the inflation rate of the local currency by using the CDS markets.
-If you do not have access to CDS market information, check to see if the local government issues a risk-free bond in its local currency.
+If you do not have access to CDS market information, check if the local government issues a risk-free bond in its local currency.
 For instance, if India issues a 10-year U.S. bond in rupees, you can subtract that rate from the equivalent USD issued bond to determine the inflation rate.

 If you want to learn more about risk and the risk-free rate, I suggest the following two resources: